 The removal and replacement of all cladding will be one option available to building owners.

-- Partial replacement of combustible cladding around specific areas, such as balconies and exits; or
+- partial replacement of combustible cladding around specific areas, such as balconies and exits

-- Engage a fire safety engineer to assess whether a performance solution might be possible; or
+- engage a fire safety engineer to assess whether a performance solution might be possible

 This step is not required if full replacement of cladding is proposed.

 Building owners can apply to enter into a Cladding Rectification Agreement (CRA).
 The proposal is a three-way arrangement between owners, lenders and the council.